AveriWylie/averiwylie.github.io/README.md

-# Welcome to Averi Wylie's GitHub Portfolio!
+# Welcome to Averi Wylie's GitHub page:

 This is a free source for other programmers, and people, to view my progress as a computer scientist/software developer.
 Any project created in affilitiation with another programmer will mention their name in the details of the project on this page.